Eco-Friendly Features at the Inn

 Our lawn is considered a "Freedom Lawn" where weeds and clover are allowed to grow with the various grasses.
 This eliminates the need for watering, fertilizer, pesticides and herbicides.

 Most homes have "Industrial Lawns" that require frequent fertilizing, pest control, weed control and watering which impacts the eco system in a negative way. (from the book by Herbert Bormann, "Redesigning the American Lawn", Yale University Press, 1993).

-We are adding wildflower and native plant/tree areas to reduce mowing, watering and maintenance.
+We have added wildflower and native plant/tree areas to reduce mowing, watering and maintenance.

 Energy & Water Conservation

-In the rooms and yurts we have added low wattage fluorescent lights to lower electricity consumption and limit the need for more power generated
+In the rooms and yurts we have added low wattage fluorescent and LED lights to lower electricity consumption and limit the need for more power generated

 The average Georgian uses 25% more electricity in their home than the national average.
 And more than 97% of the electricity generated in the state comes from nonrenewable sources of energy.